Caisse de la Dette Publique: The system of the commission

+"This system was mainly under the control of two countries, France and Britain.
+This system of 'dual control' represented Europeans' direct intervention in Egypt's financial affairs."
 It was initially led by a secretary and three commissioners representing the governments of Austria-Hungary, France and Italy; from 1877 the United Kingdom and from 1885 Russia and Germany.
-One of the Commissioners would serve as the President, or Chairman, of the Commission.
+One of the commissioners would serve as the president, or chairman, of the commission.